apache/tvm/docs/langref/relay_expr.rst

 any expression that evaluates to a closure (i.e., function expressions or global functions) and Relay operators.

+In terms of computation graphs, since a function corresponds to a named subgraph, a function call effectively inserts the subgraph.
+Calls to Relay operators or non-recursive functions are still dataflow expressions, since the graph topology does not change based on their values, but recursive calls are indeed control edges.

+The syntax of calls follows that used in C-like languages, demonstrated in the example below:

+.. code-block:: python

+   let c = 1;
+   let f = fn(%x : Tensor[(), float32], %y : Tensor[(), float32]) { %x + %y + %c };
+   %f(10, 11)

-When a closure is called, the body is evaluated in the closure's stored environment (i.e., using the stored values for free variables) with local variable bindings added for each argument; the final value obtained by evaluating the body is the call's return value.
+When a closure is called (see `Function Expressions`_ for a discussion of closures), the closure's body is evaluated in the stored environment (i.e., using the stored values for free variables) with local variable bindings added for each argument; the final value obtained by evaluating the body is the call's return value.
+Thus, in the above example, the call evaluates to 22.
 In the case of operators, the implementation is opaque to Relay, so the result is left up to the registered TVM implementation.

-For example, we can call the previously defined `%fact` because it has a function type:

-.. code-block:: python

-   %fact(10)

 .. *Note: type parameters are not yet supported in the text format.*